Field of Mars Environmental Education Centre logo

 What role do scribbly gums play in the ecosystem?

 Each part of the scribbly gum tree plays an important role in the ecosystem.
-For example, the roots of the scribbly gum help control erosion of the loose sandy soils they grow in.
-The leaves and flowers on the other hand are an important food source for a range of mammals and birds.
+For example, the roots of the scribbly gum help control erosion of the loose sandy soils in which they grow.
+The leaves and flowers are an important food source for a range of invertebrates, mammals and birds.

 Mature scribbly gums are especially important as they provide critical habitat in the form of tree hollows and hollow logs.
-Hollows are used as shelter by a range of native mammals (such as possums) and birds (such as owls and parrots).
-Scribbly gums can live for well over 100 years, so it is important to protect them to provide a long lasting source of hollows.
+Hollows are used as shelter by native mammals such as possums and birds such as owls and parrots.
+Scribbly gums can live for well over 100 years so it is important to protect them to provide a long lasting source of hollows.

 What adaptations do scribbly gums have?

-Inside the leaves of the scribbly gum are oil glands, which produce a toxic oil that makes most animals sick when eaten.
+Inside the leaves of the scribbly gum are oil glands which produce a toxic oil that makes most animals sick when eaten.
 It is important to ward off herbivores as replacing eaten leaves is difficult when there isn’t much water or nutrients available in the environment.
-Humans make use of the toxic properties of eucalyptus oil in a range of household products such as surface cleaners or antiseptic solutions.
+Humans make use of the toxic properties of eucalyptus oil in a range of household products such as surface cleaners or antiseptic solutions, although not specifically distilled from scribbly gum leaves.

 What threats do scribbly gums face?